Dasharo/open-source-firmware-validation/docs/novacustom.md

 This approach, however, needs some prerequisites to be satisfied:

-* If you have multiple OS'es on your platform, you need to ensure that the OS you wish to test is set as the **first boot option**.
-Currently, switching between OSes automatically is not supported.
+* If you have multiple OS'es on your platform, you need to ensure that the **first boot option** is set to a Linux system.
+Switching between OSes automatically is only supported if the **first boot option** is a Linux system.
     - When a test flashes the firmware, the bootorder will be restored to default.
   You can prevent this in two ways, although both of them require performing tests for different OS's separately: